 The collection and treatment of wastewater on Curaçao is very important.
-Especially because of the fact that high concentrations of nutrients, such as ammonia and nitrates, can be a serious problem for our coral reefs and thus our (diving) tourism and fisheries (G.J.
+Especially because high concentrations of nutrients, such as ammonia and nitrates, can be a serious problem for our coral reefs and thus our (diving) tourism and fisheries (G.J.
 Gast 1998).
 While the nitrate norm for drinking water for human beings is 20 ppm, corals in a seawater aquarium will die at 2 ppm and corals on a coral reef are seriously stressed at much lower levels.
 The problem is that corals are naturally adapted to a low-nutrient environment and are thus extremely sensitive to quite low levels of nutrient pollution.
 Indications are that sewage waters are probably a major problem.

-Nowadays 33 percent of the households and businesses are connected to the sewage system19.
-Transported by approximately 390 km. of sewage pipelines it is brought to
+Nowadays 33 percent of the households and businesses are connected to the sewage system18.
+Transported by approximately 390 km. of sewage pipelines it is brought to 4 sewage treatment plants at Klein Hofje, Klein Kwartier, Tera Kora and Abattoir (table 19).
+Their total capacity is more than 5100 m3 per day and the treatment consists of 3 steps: a mechanical, a biological and finally a chemical treatment.
+In

-19 U. Cordilia, UNOPS Kick-off workshop 2018.
+18 U. Cordilia, UNOPS Kick-off workshop 2018.